yianzhou/yianzhou.github.io/_posts/apple/2021-04-21-unified-logging.md

 > [WWDC 2018 - Measuring Performance Using Logging](https://developer.apple.com/videos/play/wwdc2018/405)

-Signposts extend the `OSLog` API, but they do it for the performance use case.
+Signposts extend the `OSLog` API, but they do it for the **performance** use case.
 That means they are conveying performance related information.
 You can annotate your code with signposts and find them in Instruments.

-Instruments - Template: Blank - Add Library: os_signpost
+Instruments - Template: Blank - Add Library: os_signpost.

 ```objc
 if (@available(iOS 12.0, *)) {